 4. Background Lights

-This lighting function is more or less similar to a rim light.
+This lighting function is similar to a rim light.
 However, not all studio lighting uses it.
-However, if you want to better separate the subject of the photo from the background, then you can take advantage of this lighting function.
+However, if you want better to separate the subject of the photo from the background, then you can take advantage of this lighting function.

 5. Hair Light

 The function of this light is to highlight the hair of your subject.
-This function will certainly be very useful for fashion photography or as a modeling lights.
+This function will undoubtedly be handy for fashion photography or as a modeling light.

-You can also use this light if you feel that the head of your subject seems to blend with the background.
+You can also use this light if the head of your subject blends with the background.

 Also Read: Change Hair Color in Picture